 Geothermal wells are drilled to depths of 200 to 1,500 meters for low- and medium-temperature systems.
-For high-temperature systems, wells are drilled 700- to 3,000-meters deep.
-Each well can cost between \$1 and \$4 million to drill and a geothermal field may consist of between 10 to 100 wells.
+For high-temperature systems, wells are drilled 700 to 3,000 meters deep.
+Each well can cost between \$1 and \$4 million to drill and a geothermal field may consist of between 10 and 100 wells.

 The project cost is also affected by the cost of operation and maintenance (O&M), the amount of power generated, and the market value of the power.
-Operating costs range from 0.4 to $2.6\phi/kWh$ for conventional geothermal power plants (Shibaki 2003, Hance 2005).
+Operating costs range from 0.4 to 2.6¢/kWh for conventional geothermal power plants (Shibaki 2003, Hance 2005).
 Operating plants at over 90% capacity will result in higher O&M costs.
-Larger plant size means lower per-kWh operating costs.
+Larger plant size means lower perkWh operating costs.